-THE 231 Lighting Design I
+THE 231 Lighting Design

 In this class, students gain a greater understanding of lighting theories, methods, and practices; while furthering their understanding of lighting design in relation to the script.
-Prerequisites: THE 121 and THE 115.
+Prerequisites: THE 121 and THE 115, or permission of the instructor.

-THE 241 Costume Design I
+THE 241 Costume Design

 This course fosters a greater understanding of the use of dress and its influence on character.
-Students will learn basic costume design principles, rendering and presentation skills as well as basic construction techniques.
-Prerequisites: THE 122 and THE 115.
+Students will learn basic costume design principles, rendering, and presentation skills.
+Prerequisites: THE 122 and THE 115, or permission of the instructor.

-HE 303 Acting III: Audition Techniques
+THE 303 Acting III: Audition Techniques

-In this studio, students develop a dependable set of tools to prepare them for auditions.
+In this studio course, students develop a dependable set of tools to prepare them for auditions.
 This course includes monogue selection, audition etiquette, resumes, headshots, Actor Unions, finding autions, and video audition techniques.
 Prerequisite: THE 203 or permission of the instructor